miniTalDev/bark-with-voice-clone/README.md

 If you want to clone a voice just follow the `clone_voice.ipynb` notebook.
 If you want to generate audio from text, follow the `generate.ipynb` notebook.

-To create a voice clone sample, you need an audio/text pair of less than 7 seconds. (limited testing shows better results with shorter samples (2-4 seconds))
+To create a voice clone sample, you need an audio/text pair of less than 13 seconds.

-Haven't experimented with what kind of audio/text pairs work best, but this will be updated as we find out more.
+You will get the best results by making generations with your cloned voice until you find one that is really close to the source.
+Then use that as the new history prompt (comes from the model so should theoretically be more consistent)

 - [BARK text to speech @ SERP AI](https://serp.ai/tools/bark-text-to-speech-ai-voice-clone-app/)